 There is a tiny green LED light on the surface that lits up when the device is plugged into a power source (your PC).

 The USB port on the back is an addon that can be used for connecting mouse, keyboard etc to your PC

 Tourbox controller has 14 control knobs 3 of those are rotating knobs while the remaining 11 are clickable buttons.
-The tiny button in the center, besides the knob, is a special button called tour.
+The tiny button in the center, beside the knob, is a special button called tour.
 By default, this button is set to open HUD.
 What’s that?
-See from the image below.
+See the image below.